clifftbrd/UbuntuSetUp/README.md

 # UbuntuSetUp

-Set up Ubuntu or Debian user space with dwm,dwmblocks,vim,google-chrome,st
+Set up for Ubuntu, Debian, and Arch Linux this provides a user space with dwm,dwmblocks,vim,google-chrome,st

 # Prerequisites:

 sudo for (user)
+git (to clone repository)

 # Instructions: